microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 Also in the New Study you will select the "Environment Template" that best fits your samples.
 The templates available correspond to the GSC Environmental Extensions.
 More information is available [above](#environmental-extension).
 Multiple environments can be selected and submitted in one submission.

-Select "Save" once study information has been complete.
+Select "Save" once study information has been completed.

 ### Select Fields